 Although the Associate in Applied Science degree is designed primarily as a professional degree, many students do transfer to baccalaureate programs at other colleges.
 Many of the courses in the program fulfill New York State general education requirements and thus are easily transferable within the State University of New York system.
 Presently SUNY Orange has an articulation agreement with Cazenovia College.

 Many other students have successfully transferred to

 - Fashion Institute of Technology

+- Parsons The New School for Deisgn

-- SUNY Albany
+- · SUNY Albany

 - SUNY New Paltz

 - · SUNY Oneonta

 - · SUNY Purchase

+- · School of Visual Arts